-A minor is a set of 7 or more classes in an academic field which are designed to go beyond the introductory level but not enough to be considered a major.
-You can minor in any academic discipline except your major.
+A minor is study in an academic discipline, in this case a set of 7 or more courses, that goes beyond the introductory level, but does not have the breadth or depth of a major in that discipline.
+One can minor in any discipline except one’s major.
 Obtaining a minor (or minors) is optional.

 Declaring a Minor

 Philosophy minors do not need to be officially declared.
-Notify your academic counselor (in the School of your major) to add the minor to your degree audit, and then complete the required courses for the minor.
-To officially receive a minor, you must also list it on your Application for Graduation.
+One must notify one’s academic counselor (in the School of one’s major) to add the minor to one’s degree audit, then complete the required courses for that minor.
+To officially receive a minor, one must also list it on one’s Application for Graduation.

-You can overlap a maximum of 2 classes between your major and your minor.
-You cannot overlap classes between two minors.
+A maximum of 2 courses can overlap between one’s major and minor.
+One cannot have courses overlap between minors.

-You can take a maximum of 2 classes for P/NP to count toward a minor
+One can count a maximum of 2 courses taken as P/NP toward a minor.